Gadgeuday/factors-affecting-tourism/README.md

 * The Blogs have been scraped for Karnataka and Rajasthan from https://www.travelblog.org and were divided into statements.Now if any of the above collected keyword is present in any of these statements than those statements are singled out.
 * The above trained model has been used to classify the statements.

-# work left.....
-* Analysing the data, checking the consistency of the trends and making some inference out of it.